DJIOTSA/resume_cv/README.md

 ### 1. Requirement Gathering and Analysis
-  - **General Objective**: Build a curriculum vitae that effectively showcases my relevant skills, experience, and achievements to potential employers.
+  - **General Objective**: Build a curriculum vitae that effectively showcases the relevant skills, experience, and achievements to potential employers.

   - **Specifics objectives**:
     - *Role interested(software engineer)*: